Covid19 Protocol Update

 Building Platforms & Site Works

-Examples of when a building consent is required would be, but not limited to:
+One common example of when a building consent is required, but not limited to:

-- Any site preparation that involves filling of an area for the purpose of a building to be located in that area at any time in the future.
+- Any site preparation that involves cutting and or filling of an area on an allotment for the purpose of constructing or relocating a building in that area.

 - Building up a site for landscaping purposes only